-The adviser referred the doctor to the GMC's guidance; Confidentiality: patients' fitness to drive and reporting concerns to the DVLA or DVA.
+The adviser recommended the doctor to the GMC's guidance; Confidentiality: patients' fitness to drive and reporting concerns to the DVLA or DVA.
 The adviser reassured the doctor that it was not their role to determine if the patient was fit to drive, but that he did have a duty to explain to the patient if they have a condition that could impair their fitness to drive.
 The ST would also need to explain that it was the patient's legal duty to tell the DVLA about the incident.
 If the patient was unhappy with the advice, the doctor could suggest he seek a second opinion, but should still not drive in the meantime.

 The adviser suggested that the ST could discuss the case with his consultant, and anonymously with a DVLA adviser if it would be helpful to do so.
-The adviser recommend that the GP discharge summary should include details of the advice given to the patient and its justification.
+The adviser recommended that the GP discharge summary should include details of the advice given to the patient and its justification.
 This information should also be clearly documented in the patient's notes.

 The adviser acknowledged that matters related to driving could be emotive, but reassured the doctor that if there was a future dispute, keeping detailed notes of the discussions with the patient would help the doctor explain his approach later on.
 If any patient complaint resulted, the MDU would also be able to help the doctor respond.